WVUHPC/Introduction-HPC/_episodes/307-slurm.md

           453632_9   standby test_job gufranco  R       0:03      1 taicm007
          453632_10   standby test_job gufranco  R       0:03      1 taicm007

-The job submission will create 10 jobs
+The job submission will create ten jobs
-When the jobs finishes their output will be in files `slurm-XXX`.
+When the jobs finish, their output will be in files `slurm-XXX`.
 For example:

 	$> cat slurm-453632_7.out
 	10 first elements in the Fibonacci Sequence